empty787/ToastBot/README.md

-Cool economy bot by the one and only Coffee!
+Cool economy bot by the one and only Toast!

 note for you guys: so if you are ever wondering how to delete a slash command put this in the code! (please note that this may not work for all of you!)
 deleted: true,